Texas couple charged $3,973 for COVID-19 testing: ‘Makes me sick to my stomach’ - NewsBreak

 Patients, in most cases, will never see an actual bill in the mail reflecting the charges in the EOB, according to Pierce.
 But patients could be impacted by the high charges from free-standing clinics for COVID-19 testing further down the road.

 “Depending on a number of factors, some of those costs could come back to them,” said Pierce.
 “On a macro level, it can mean higher costs for patients eventually because premiums will have to go up to cover those exorbitant costs.
-But also, usually, those are things that could get passed on as not just a premium, but also a co-pay or cost with your deductible.”Communities stand in solidarity after Midstate first responders die of COVID
+But also, usually, those are things that could get passed on as not just a premium, but also a co-pay or cost with your deductible.”Walmart cuts paid leave for COVID in half after new CDC guidelines

 Pierce said in cases like Suli’s, patients should immediately notify their insurance agency to flag that the costs don’t match the service they received.